artilleryio/artillery/packages/artillery-plugin-expect/README.md

 ## Functional API testing with Artillery

-Add expectations to your HTTP scenarios for functional API testing with Artillery.
+- Add expectations and assertions to your HTTP scenarios
+- Use the same `artillery` command to run functional / acceptance tests on your APIs
+- See details of any failed assertions (request headers & body, response etc)
+- Use your Artillery scenarios for **both** functional testing and load testing

 🐞 Please report issues over at [https://github.com/shoreditch-ops/artillery/issues](https://github.com/shoreditch-ops/artillery/issues)